 These binoculars were also very lightweight.
 This may be fine in an 8×42 pair, but for these 10×42’s I wouldn’t mind having a little bit more weight to stabilize my viewing experience.
 It can be difficult when looking for small details, and small details are often the most important for hunters.
 For example, being able to see antler tines, turkey beards, or identifying waterfowl at a distance.

-I think I would have enjoyed ranked these Nikon’s higher if I had tested an 8×42 pair.
+I think I would have enjoyed the Nikon’s higher if I had tested an 8×42 pair.
 This is because it would have ranked better in field of view (330 ft instead of 288 ft at 1000 yards), they wouldn’t have appeared to be as shaky, and low-light may have been even better than it already is.
+Below are my field notes from reviewing these binoculars:

 Build Quality | rubber grip leaves marks easily |